Chillie15/dice-game/README.md

 ## Overview

-This is a solution to the Section 12: Boss Level Challenge 1 - The Dicee Game on [The Complete 2022 Web Development Bootcamp by Angela Yu](https://www.udemy.com/course/the-complete-web-development-bootcamp/).This challenges will help me improve my javascript coding skills by building projects.
+This is a solution to the Section 12: Boss Level Challenge 1 - The Dicee Game on [The Complete 2022 Web Development Bootcamp by Angela Yu](https://www.udemy.com/course/the-complete-web-development-bootcamp/).
+This challenges will help me improve my javascript coding skills by building projects.

 ### The challenge